Arguments Summary Day 4: November 9, 2017

-He contended that in accordance to Entry 41, (State List) while there was no public service commission for the NCT, prior to the High Court Judgment most appointments, including Group A and B, were factually conducted by the State executive and not by the LG.
+He contended that in accordance to Entry 41 (State List of 7th Schedule) while there was no public service commission for the NCT, prior to the High Court Judgment most appointments, including Group A and B, were factually conducted by the State executive and not by the LG.
 In response, Justice Sikri in response enquired about how recruitment was conducted for Delhi Government schools, seeing that dual governance was manifested here as government schools were under different administrations?
 Mr. Chidambaram submitted that the practice was for the Government of Delhi to make appointments to Delhi Government schools.

 Furthermore, Justice Chandrachud rejected the argument that “statehood” for the NCT could be derived from Art 246 and hence, the power to make laws for the State and Concurrent Lists as granted under Art 239AA(3)(a) to the Delhi Administration could be qualified by (3)(b) [which pronounces the NCT to be a Union Territory and therefore subjects it to parliamentary sovereignty].
 Mr. Chidambaram conceded the legislative supremacy of the Union Parliament, but contended that in relation to executive authority, the powers of the Central Government would only be coextensive to a certain extent as determined by the Constitution.

 Justice Ashok Bhushan then questioned the counsel on the validity of an executive order from the Union of India under Art 309 of the Constitution, which empowered the Centre in a sphere with no state legislation.
 Answering the question, Chidambaram asserted that there existed a distinction between possessing an overriding effect and declaring that the NCT did not possess any services in and of itself.